imapex/gadd/README.md

 * Docker, running on a MAC.
 (Docker PC version of this document is coming at a later date).
 * An account on: [developer.ciscospark.com](developer.ciscospark.com).
 (Create an account if you already don't have one).
 * A Cisco Spark account: [web.ciscospark.com](web.ciscospark.com).
 (Create an account if you already don't have one).
 * If you don't have docker or are running a PC, we can run the demo with native python.
-However, you'll need to the following:
+However, you'll need to the following.

 	* Python 2.7+
 	* [setuptools package](https://pypi.python.org/pypi/setuptools)
 	* [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
+	* [acitoolkit](http://datacenter.github.io/acitoolkit/) (installed in a virtualenv, which we'll cover later in this doc.)
 	* ***other .... (need to fill this in).***

 ***NOTE 1: We'll be leveraging the local/internal labs for ACI and a NFVIS device, so you'll need connectivity to Cisco internal networks.
 However, pending future deployments on Cisco DevNet, this requirement might change...
 TBD (see next note).***